syncfusion/ej2-angular-docs/src/maps/maps/providers/bing-maps.md

 > Specify Bing map key in the `key` property.

 ## Types of Bing maps

+Bing Maps provides different types of maps and it is supported in the Maps control.

 * **Aerial** - Displays satellite images to highlight roads and major landmarks for easy identification.
 * **AerialWithLabel** - Displays aerial map with labels for the continent, country, ocean, etc.